-There are various surgical techniques involved in correcting irregularities other than protruding ears.
-Dr Goh will discuss the best technique for your desired outcome in your consultation.
+There are various surgical techniques involved in addressing other concerns.
+Dr Goh will discuss the most suitable technique for your desired outcome in your consultation.

 After the surgery is completed, large bandages will be wrapped around the head.
 This method secures the ear in place and assists with the healing process.
 The bandages are usually removed within a week and replaced with smaller dressings.
 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and reduce the recovery time.
-Patients sometimes report minor pain associated with surgery.
-This pain can usually be controlled effectively with oral medication.
+Patients sometimes report pain associated with surgery.
+This pain can usually be treated with oral medication.
 While complications are rare, patients can minimize potential problems by carefully following post-operative instructions.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.